garethslinn/AUIG/README.md

-Here’s the updated `README.md` reflecting the latest `scripts` configuration:
+Here’s the updated `README.md` reflecting the use of `npm --prefix prerender` to run the `prerender` scripts from the root directory:

 ---